 Black Buck National Park

-Also known as Velavadar National Park is located around 72 km from the Bhavnagar district if Gujarat.
+Also known as Velavadar National Park, this National Park is located around 72 km from the Bhavnagar district of Gujarat.
 It is the only tropical grassland in India recognized as a National park spread over an area of 35 sq.km.
 This wildlife reserve was once the private grassland of the ex- princely state of Bhavnagar with an area of about 1788.88 ha which was subsequently declared as a forest reserve and later became a National Park in 1976.
-The Black Buck National Park initiated with an aim to preserve the decreasing number of Black Buck and Lesser Florican (a bustard).
-Now this national park has the maximum population of black bucks in India.
+The Black Buck National Park was initiated with an aim to preserve the decreasing number of Black Buck and Lesser Florican (a bustard).
+Today, this national park has the maximum population of black bucks in India.

 Marine National Park

-During the months of monsoon, more than 30 different species of migratory birds nests here.
-Among all the birds the most prominent is threatened Indian bustard that comes here and finds a refuge in certain pockets of this protected areas.
-At this place tourist also get an opportunity to see the world only four-horned antelope, the chowsingha which is found here in large numbers.
-Glass-bottomed boats are available at this place that takes tourists to be several nearby visiting areas.
+During the months of monsoon, more than 30 different species of migratory birds flock here.
+Among all the birds, the most prominent is threatened Indian bustard that comes here and finds a refuge in certain pockets of this protected area.
+At this place tourist also get an opportunity to see the world only four-horned antelope, the chowsingha, which is found here in large numbers.
+Glass-bottomed boats are available at this place that take tourists to be several nearby visiting areas.
 But access to the islands is prohibited.
-The scenic charm of diverse flora, fauna, avifauna and scores of seaweeds can be viewed from glass-bottomed boats.
+The scenic charm of diverse flora, fauna, avifauna and scores of seaweeds can be viewed from glass-bottomed boats. ?

 Other popular wildlife sanctuaries and national parks of this Gujarat are Kutch Desert Wildlife Sanctuary, Barda Wildlife Sanctuary, Porbandar Bird Sanctuary, Jambuhoda Wildlife Sanctuary, Pania Wildlife Sanctuary and many more.